 Students are taught safety, design, processes, light and heavy fabrication, common terms and industry expectations.
 Students will work on equipment commonly found in modern fabrication and manufacturing industries.
 This learning opportunity will provide hands-on practice and knowledge which could lead to industry certification and college credits.

-Students in the program may qualify for as many as 25 Walla Walla Community College credits.
+- Students in the program may qualify for credits at Walla Walla Community College.

 - Learn laser cutting and engraving